pfheatwole/thesis/source/foil_geometry.rst

   * It's too flexible: it doesn't impose any restrictions on the values of the variables, meaning it allows design layouts that can't be (reasonably) analyzed using section coefficient data.
-It forces all the responsibility on the designer to produce a useable wing definition.
+It forces all the responsibility on the designer to produce a useable foil definition.

   * It's not flexible enough: it requires the designer to use the section leading edges to position the sections.
-In many cases it is more convenient to position with other points, such as the quarter-chord, trailing edge, etc. [[If a designer wants to define a wing using some other reference point they cannot do it directly; they must specify the shape indirectly by manually calculating the corresponding leading edge position.]]
+In many cases it is more convenient to position with other points, such as the quarter-chord, trailing edge, etc. [[If a designer wants to define a foil using some other reference point they cannot do it directly; they must specify the shape indirectly by manually calculating the corresponding leading edge position.]]

 * [[The general equation is the result of designing via wing sections.
-The whole point is that you start by defining the section profiles, then position them relative to the foil origin to produce the final wing.
+The whole point is that you start by defining the section profiles, then position them relative to the foil origin to produce the final foil.
   Splitting `r_P/O` into `r_P/LE` and `r_LE/O` is the natural (general) result of designing with wing sections; I suppose it's sort of a parametrization of the surfaces, but that's not the "parametrization" I'll be talking about